H. G. Wells' The Shape of Things to Come: Cast

+Production

+The first choice for the role of Kim Smedley was Koo Stark.

+Principal photography started on October 23, 1978; the film was shot in the Toronto area, and had a $3.2 million budget.

+Release

+The film was released in Canada and the United Kingdom in May 1979.
+In the U.S., it only received a limited release the same year.

 Critical reception

 G. Noel Gross of DVD Talk said, "Released in 1979, the sets and FX look more akin to 1959 with the aptly named 'Sparks' and his robo-ilk who precariously teeter along like oversized popcorn poppers with great big salad tongs for arms."

 Legacy

 The Mystery Science Theater 3000 spiritual successor RiffTrax released a comedic commentary of the film in early 2020.

 The film was later featured on MST3K itself as part of season 13.